Japanese reaction to Fukushima nuclear accident: Leaking storage tank

 Wednesday 19 February 2014 late in the evening a leakage was found near a storage tank with radioactive water.
-The water contained 230.000.000 bq/L. The water did flow over the barrier around the tank, into the grounds around it.
+The water contained 230.000.000 bq/L. The water overflowed the barrier around the tank, into the grounds around it.
 TEPCO estimated that some 100 metric tons were lost.
 After the waterflow into the tank was cut off, the leakage stopped, According to TEPCO nothing was flown into the ocean nearby.
 Further investigations were done after the cause of the leakage.
 A valve was opened by error, this caused an inflow of water to the tank.
 Around 2 p.m. on 19 Feb. an alarm went off, indicating that the tank was dangerously filled.
 This alarm was ignored, because no radioactive water was transferred to the tank.
 The tank, however, got overfilled, and the radioactive access water left the tank along the rain-gutter.
 Because all rainwater is directed outside the barriers around the tanks, the overflowing radioactive water seeped directly into the grounds.
 According to TEPCO all leakage was due to human error.
 The patrols were doubled to twice a day, and the number of workers involved was increased 6 times to 60 people.
-Because the leak was about 700 meters from the coastal line, TEPCO did believe that none of this water had reached the ocean.
+Because the leak was about 700 meters from the coastal line, TEPCO believed that none of this water had reached the ocean.

 On 21 February 2014 Hideka Morimoto, deputy secretary-general of the NRA, said during a news conference, that the recurring problems and the recent discovery of the 100-ton loss of highly tainted water on the Fukushima No.1 plant had raised questions at the NRA, whether TEPCO as a firm was competent enough to solve all difficulties at the plant.
 According to him, quote : "This will generate controversy over TEPCO's safety culture and its ability to cope as a business operator".